Uralstech/PeYx2/Docs/Home.md

     // ___FOLDER___ with the path to the folder of the current open file "command":"echo Current file: ___FILE___, current dir: ___FOLDER___",

-    // Syntaxe classes, from least to most priority "syntaxes":
+    // Syntax classes, from least to most priority "syntaxes":
         [
             {